onsip/sipjs.com/content/api/0.6.0/session.md

 ### `progress`

-Fired each time a provisional (100-199) response is received.
+Fired each time a response with a status code of 101 through 199 is received.

 #### `on('progress', function (response) {})`